-One of the Commissioner's highest priorities is to support the Washington Health Benefit Exchange's continuing operations and role as a marketplace for Washingtonians to purchase individual health insurance and enroll in Apple Health coverage.
-The Commissioner serves as a non-voting member on the Exchange Board and is responsible for reviewing and approving health insurance plans the Exchange offers.
+One of the Commissioner's highest priorities is to support the Washington Health Benefit Exchange's (WAHBE's) continuing operations and role as a marketplace for state residents to purchase individual health insurance and/or enroll in Apple Health coverage.
+The Commissioner serves as a non-voting member on the WAHBE Board and is responsible for reviewing and approving health insurance plans offered through the Exchange.
 The Commissioner also exercises regulatory authority over private health care plans not sold on the Exchange.

-Under the Commissioner's leadership, the Exchange marketplace has become one of the more robust in the nation.
+Under the Commissioner's leadership, the WAHBE marketplace has become one of the most robust in the nation.
 The Commissioner approved 120 individual health plans on the Exchange in 2022.
-The number of insurers (15 in the Exchange and private market) participating in Washington provides many options for consumers and continues the trend of fostering healthy competition.
+With 15 insurers participating via the Exchange and in the private market, Washington provides many options for consumers and continues the trend of fostering healthy competition.

-American Indian Health Commission for Washington (AIHC)
+Tribal Consultations and the American Indian Health Commission for Washington (AIHC-WA)

-In compliance with the State of Washington Centennial Accord of 1989 and state law, the Commissioner consults and collaborates with the federally recognized Indian Tribal Governments regarding any development and implementation of agency policies that affect them.
-The Commissioner is an active consultant to the American Indian Health Commission, a tribally driven non-profit organization with a mission of improving health outcomes for American Indians and Alaska Natives through a health policy focus at the state level.
-The Commissioner is working with the Commission on issues of tribal concern, including services by tribal health care providers under the ACA and improving access to low-income Medicare savings programs for elders and those with disabilities.
+In compliance with the 1989 Centennial Accord and state law, the Commissioner consults and collaborates with the 29 federally recognized Indian Tribes regarding potential development and implementation of any agency policies that affect their sovereignty or their tribal members.

+The Commissioner is an active consultant to the American Indian Health Commission of Washington, a tribally driven non-profit organization with the mission of improving health outcomes for American Indians and Alaska Natives.
+The AIHC-WA works on health policy at the state level.
+The Commissioner works in partnership with the AIHC-WA on issues of tribal concern, including services by tribal health care providers under the ACA and other federal laws, and on improving access to Medicare savings programs for low-income elders and those with disabilities.